sharkdp/bat/.github/ISSUE_TEMPLATE/bug_report.md

 \-------------------------------------------------------------------------------------------------
 **Hey there, thanks for creating an issue!**
-In order to replicate your issue, we might need to know a little bit more about the environment which you're running `bat` on.
+In order to reproduce your issue, we might need to know a little bit more about the environment which you're running `bat` on.

 **If you're on Linux or MacOS:**